Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 Client installation
 -------------------
-This module now use client packages for Windows and Mac OSX to register file handles.
+This module now use client packages for Mac OSX, Windows and Ubuntu to register file handles.
+Mac OSX:
 Download the LoCmis app on Mac and place it under Applications and run it once.
+Windows:
-On windows download locmis.reg and locmis.bat.
+Download locmis.reg and locmis.bat.
 Put the bat file under c:\ and run the locmis.reg.
 If the bat file is put somewhere else than under c:\ then update the locmis.reg file before running it with the correct path.
+Ubuntu:
+Download locmis.desktop and locmis.sh.
+Put the desktop file under /usr/share/applications/.
+Put the sh file under ~/bin/.

-Doing this will register the locmis url handle which allows for launching libreoffice cmis on all browsers both on Mac and on Windows.
+Doing this will register the locmis url handle which allows for launching libreoffice cmis on all browsers both on Mac, Windows and Ubuntu.

 Usage
 -----